gbmhunter/blog/content/electronics/communication-protocols/can-protocol/_index.md

 * ISO 11898-2:2016 - Specifies the high-speed physical media attachment (HS-PMA) component for the CAN bus.
 * ISO 11898-3:2006 - Specifies low-speed, fault tolerant CAN bus information transfer between road vehicles.

-ISO 11898 specifies a maximum bus length of 1km, but does allow the use of bridge-devices or repeaters to extend the bus beyond this[^bib-cia-can-physical-layer].
+ISO 11898 specifies a maximum bus length of 1km, but does allow the use of bridge-devices or repeaters to extend the bus beyond this[^cia-can-physical-layer].

 **Related to ISO 11898 is ISO 16845, which details test suites and test requirements** for checking CAN bus/controller conformance to the specs.